 Reserve memory for the VPU

 The VPU needs a block of memory to store (de)coded frames in.
 The kernel needs to be informed about this before booting.
 To do so, the kernel command line needs to be modified.
-This can be done compiletime or by modifying the bootloaders Kernel_arguments.
-By default Allwinner reserves 80 Megabytes but depending on the video being decoded, less can suffice.
+This can be done at compiletime or by modifying the bootloaders Kernel_arguments.
+By default Allwinner reserves 80 Megabytes but depending on the player being used and video being decoded, less can suffice or more can be necessary.
 Feel free to experiment with the amount, but if available, 128 MiB is a nice number to test things with.
 This can be set by the following kernel argument.